 Download your free template for Revocable Living Trust Agreement

-The Revocable Living Trust Agreement
+What is Revocable Living Trust Agreement?

 The living trust agreement is a legal document signed by a trust maker and a notary public which gives detailed instructions on how the property is to be managed and eventually distributed after your death.

 The document list the property, names a successor trustee who could be an attorney, an institution, or an individual, and the beneficiary who will hold the ownership of the assets after the trust maker dies.
 The trustee is the person who will take care of your assets when the trust maker dies.
 The trustee manages the trust when you no longer can and serves as a representative to ensure the beneficiaries receive the assets.
 The beneficiaries are the people, organizations, or other entities that will get your property from your trust after your death.

 Advantages of a Revocable Living Trust